shrlyed/recipe-page/README.md

 ### Continued development

-CSS units such as %, rem, em, vw, vh
+the usage of CSS units such as %, rem, em, vw, vh

 ## Author